nursahiraa/Covid19Webapp/README.md

 streamlit run streamlit/app.py
 ```

-This will launch the visualization dashboard.
+This will launch the visualisation dashboard at 'http://localhost:8501/'

 ---